joanbm/full-offline-backup-for-todoist/experiment-webapp/README.md

-This is an experiment of porting todoist-full-offline-backup to the web (purely client-side), through cpython-emscripten, a port of CPython to the browser.
+This is an experiment of porting full-offline-backup-for-todoist to the web (purely client-side), through cpython-emscripten, a port of CPython to the browser.

 ## Requirements (possibly incomplete)